EA Framework Definition

 • to include a list of compliant products that can be used to implement the concepts and the building blocks

-Too often organizations working with enterprise architecture do NOT have their enterprise architecture framework visualized.
-Dragon1 as an open EA Method suggests to you as a practitioner to create an Enterprise Architecture Framework diagram as one of the first visualizations to create.
-If you create it for your stakeholders they will have much control over working with Enterprise Architecture in the organization and achieve at least seven benefits.
+Too often, organizations working with enterprise architecture do NOT have their EA framework visualized.
+Dragon1, as an open EA Method, suggests that you, as a practitioner, create an EA diagram as one of the first visualizations.
+If you create it for your stakeholders, they will have much control over working with Enterprise Architecture in the organization and achieve at least seven benefits.

 • TOGAF - The Open Group Architecture Framework